Teyras/MT/text/chapters/130_evaluation.md

 than on the bare metal.
 However, it does not increase with the system load as much.
 The ratio is mostly less than 0.05% on the bare metal and close to 0.1% with `isolate`.
-This might be a part of the explanation for `isolate` measurements being slightly more stable than those on the bare metal.
+This might be a part of the explanation for `isolate` measurements being slightly less unstable with increasing number of parallel workers than measurements on the bare metal.

 We observed an unexpectedly small last level cache load miss ratio in `bsearch` (around 0.5%), when compared to the other exercise types (up to 60%).
 This could